Defensive Driving Course — White Plains, NY

-The Defensive Driving School Westchester NY at Behind The Wheel Driving Center can do both – Reduce your insurance by 10% and 4 points off your driverse license.
+The Defensive Driving Course at Behind The Wheel Driving Center can do both – Reduce your insurance by 10% and 4 points off your driverse license.
 Schedule today and SAVE!
 Our Online Class is at a discounted rate.
 Enroll now!

 Behind The Wheel Driving Center offers the 6 Hour Defensive Driving Class Point & Insurance Reduction Course.
 This is a 6 hour class which addresses the techniques, attitudes and behaviors of defensive driving.
 Upon completion, each student is entitled to a 10% insurance discount and a reduction of up to four (4) points from his / her driving record.
 This course is offered several times per month.